Larsen & Toubro: EWAC Alloys Limited

 EWAC Alloys Limited was a wholly owned subsidiary of L&T. The company was engaged in design & development, manufacture and supply of special welding electrodes, gas brazing rods and fluxes, welding torches and accessories, atomised metal powder alloys, flux cored continuous wires & wire feeders, polymer compounds & wear-resistant plates.

 Prof Wasserman, founder of Eutectic Castolin, and Henning Hock Larsen, founder of L&T, founded the Eutectic Division in India in the year 1962.
 Eutectic Castolin was later merged into the Messer Group of companies, Germany and referred as Messer Eutectic Castolin (MEC).
 In 2010, L&T, bought the entire stake from Messer to become the wholly owned subsidiary of it.
 The current headquarters is in Ankleshwar, Gujarat (India), and the products are sold under the name EWAC.

 L&T sold its entire stake in unlisted subsidiary EWAC Alloys to UK-registered ESAB Holdings for a total consideration of Rs 522 crore.
 The share purchase agreement has been executed on 11 October 2017.
 The acquirer ESAB offers products for welding and cutting process.
 In 2012, ESAB was acquired by Colfax Corp., a diversified industrial manufacturing company based in the US.

+Petroleum Dispensing Pump (PDP)

+In November 2009, Larsen and Toubro (L&T) sold its petroleum dispensing pump (PDP) business to Gilbarco Veeder-Root, a US-based payments systems company, for around Rs 150 crore.

+Gilbarco has signed a definitive purchase agreement to acquire the business.
+With the completion of acquisition, L&T's PDP business will become part of a new division called Gilbarco Veeder-Root India Pvt Ltd.